-You will have lots of questions about your cancer, starting with your diagnosis.
+You’ll probably have many questions about your diagnosis.
 Here are some basic questions you might ask:

 A note from Cleveland Clinic

 Triple-negative breast cancer (TNBC) is one of the more challenging breast cancers to treat.
-You might be discouraged by what you’ve read about triple-negative breast cancer.
-But there are a number of very effective treatments for TNBC, including immunotherapy, chemotherapy, surgery and radiation.
+You might be discouraged by what you’ve read about the condition.
+But there are several very effective treatments for TNBC, including immunotherapy, chemotherapy, surgery and radiation.
 And every day, researchers learn more about this rare cancer.
 Their knowledge is your power.
 If you’re concerned you aren’t getting the straight story about your cancer, ask your healthcare provider to walk you through your diagnosis and treatment options.

 Last reviewed by a Cleveland Clinic medical professional on 05/15/2023.